MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web/index.md

 weight: 6
 ---
 ## Overview
+You can develop mobile or Desktop MobileFirst web applications by using your preferred development environment and tools.
-In this tutorial, you learn how to register a web application with the MobileFirst Server, and to download and add the MobileFirst SDK to web applications.
+In this tutorial, you learn how to add the MobileFirst Web SDK to your web applicaiton, as well as how to register the web application with the MobileFirst Server

 The MobileFirst Web SDK is provided as a set of JavaScript files, [and is available at NPM](https://www.npmjs.com/package/ibm-mfp-web-sdk).
 The SDK includes the following files: